ikizir/HohhaDynamicXOR/README.md

 void xorGetKey(uint8_t NumJumps, uint32_t BodyLen, uint8_t *KeyBuf);
 ```
 Creates an encryption key.
 NumJumps is the number of jumps(or rounds) to encrypt or decrypt data.
-The actual maximum value is 4(But if you find it weak, I(or you) can increase that limit.
-I just have to write hand optimized functions).
+The actual maximum value is 4(But if you find it weak, We(or you) can increase that limit.
+We just have to write hand optimized functions).
 This parameter directly affects speed and strength of the algorithm.
 If you choose higher values, the encryption will be more secure but slower.
+We suggest using minimum 3 jumps.
+And, interestingly, in our benchmarks results for 3 jumps are faster than 2 jumps!(due to branch prediction I guess)

 BodyLen is the number of bytes in the key body.
-It must be a power of 2 (e.g. 64,128,256,512 ...)
+It must be a power of 2 (e.g. 64,128,256 ...).
+We set current key body "hard" maximum limit to 256 due to our algorithm design.
+If you want to create derivatives to use higher key body lengths, you must make some minor modifications on encryptor and decryptor function to assure right key coverage.
 It has negligible impact on the speed of the algorithm, but a direct impact on strength: Higher values you choose, higher security you get.
 Choose large numbers especially if you are going to encrypt large files.

 KeyBuf is pointer to an "already allocated" buffer to hold the entire key.
 To compute the size of the resulting key, you may use xorComputeKeyBufLen macro.